Hamza027/CSMMCC16-CloudComputing-CW/README.md

 # CSMCC16-CloudComputing-CW
-A Software Prototype for MapReduce-Like system
+A Software Prototype for MapReduce-Like system implemented in C#